ripandy/SOAR/Documentation~/docs/features/game-event.md

 }
 ```

-### Subscribe to GameEvent from Script
+### Subscribing to a GameEvent from a Script

-To listen for an event, call the `Subscribe()` method, providing an `Action` to be executed when the event is raised.
-The `Subscribe` method returns an `IDisposable` which should be disposed of when the listener no longer needs to receive events (e.g., in `OnDestroy`).
+To listen for an event, call the `Subscribe()` method with an `Action` to be executed when the event is raised.
+The `Subscribe` method returns an `IDisposable` which should be stored and disposed of when the listener no longer needs to receive events (e.g., in `OnDestroy` or `OnDisable`).

 ```csharp
 // File: GameEventSubscriberExample.cs